nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. Task Manager shows all the tasks <br>
 Use case ends.

-**Extensions**

-2a. no tasks exist
-> 2a1.
-Task Manager shows an error message
-> Use case ends

 #### Use case: List a task

 **MSS**

 1. User type in the index of the task
-2. User request to see the content of the task
-3. Task Manager shows the content of the task <br>
+2. Task Manager shows the content of the task <br>
 Use case ends.

 **Extensions**